California governor brings personal touch, fresh focus

 While Brown often warned the Legislature was too quick to spend money or pass new laws, Newsom has eagerly engaged lawmakers.

-That sentiment could change as the legislative session goes on.
-Assemblyman Phil Ting, the chair of the budget committee, said he appreciates Newsom’s willingness to tackle big issues.
+Democratic Assemblyman Phil Ting, the chair of the budget committee, said he appreciates Newsom’s willingness to tackle big issues.
 But lawmakers still plan to give the budget a critical eye.

 “We’ll be dissecting every piece of that budget,” he said.
 “The devil’s all in the details and we’ll figure out whether we agree with what he put in.”

-Newsom frequently stressed his respect for his predecessor and that he understands the need to guard the state against an economic downturn, but he teased he’ll make major changes to some of Brown’s top priorities.
+Newsom frequently stressed his respect for his predecessor and that he understands the need to guard against an economic downturn, but he hinted he’ll make major changes to some of Brown’s top priorities.

-“I pledge more transparency, more accountability,” Newsom said of the troubled high-speed rail project Brown championed.
+“I pledge more transparency, more accountability,” Newsom said of the troubled high-speed rail project.
 “I’m going to be more honest about what is it, what it isn’t.”

 He even said he’ll engage on a third-rail of California politics: tax reform, a topic Brown wasn’t eager to take on.
 Newsom has no immediate proposals, but said he hopes a 2020 ballot measure to restructure property taxes will be a jumping-off point for a wider conversation.

-California relies heavily on income tax on the top earners and, through Proposition 13, limits what local governments can collect in property taxes from home owners.
+California relies heavily on income tax on the top earners and, through Proposition 13, limits what local governments can collect in property taxes.

-“I am not naive,” Newsom said.
-“Gov. Brown had no interest in this even at the peak of his power and influence with all his history, so I’m not suggesting I’m going to walk in here and we’re going to get new tax reform.”
+“Gov. Brown had no interest in this even at the peak of his power and influence with all his history, so I’m not suggesting I’m going to walk in here and we’re going to get new tax reform,” Newsom said.

+The biggest question going forward is whether he can deliver on his promises, said Sherry Bebitch Jeffe, a political scientist at the University of Southern California.